Digital Documentation Class 9 Notes

 Creating and managing tables

-The simplest way to create a table is, click the Table icon on the Standard toolbar.
-Second method, Select Table → Insert Table from the Menu bar or Press Ctrl+F12.
+The simplest way to create a table is, click the Table icon on the Standard toolbar or Select Table → Insert Table from the Menu bar or Press Ctrl+F12.

-Choose Table → Delete Table from the Menu bar.
+Click anywhere in the table and choose Table → Delete Table from the Menu bar, to delete table.

 Printing a document